rolfbecker/MIE_2.02_WS2020_II_Exam/doc/ex1.md

 - Correct color representation of the DTM.
 - The location of the active precipitation weather stations should be easy to recognize.
 - Use the stations ID for the labels.
-- **TENTATIVE -> DELETE, NO TEMP!** Make sure that you can differentiate between stations displaying precipitation-only, temperature-only, and both observations.
 - The map should include scale and nord arrow.
 - Take care of the label style, the map should not be cluttered, use correct symbology...